 U.S. Embassy Freetown, Sierra Leone

-The United States established diplomatic relations with Sierra Leone in 1961 following its independence from the United Kingdom.
-In early 2014, the United Nations hailed Sierra Leone as a success story due to its remarkable post-conflict transition following a brutal civil war (1991-2002), which destroyed the country’s infrastructure and hampered it’s political, social, and economic development.
+The U.S. established diplomatic relations with Sierra Leone in 1961, following its independence from the United Kingdom.
+The United States and Sierra Leone enjoy a warm and cordial relationship.
+The two countries are linked by the history of slavery in the United States, an institution that would send a large number of African slaves from present-day Sierra Leone to the then-colonies of Georgia and South Carolina.
+In early 2014, the United Nations hailed Sierra Leone as a success story due to its remarkable post-conflict transition following a brutal civil war (1991-2002), which destroyed the country’s infrastructure and hampered its political, social, and economic development.
 Sierra Leone’s positive trajectory was interrupted in May 2014 when the deadly Ebola epidemic struck and quickly overtook the country’s fragile health care system.
 The outbreak was declared contained in November 2015.
-Since, the government launched an ambitious recovery plan that has received significant donor support.
-The United States seeks to promote peace and stability in Sierra Leone by providing economic and humanitarian aid.
-The United States is among the largest bilateral donors, with emergency assistance spiking due to the Ebola crisis.
-Post-Ebola programming is aimed at strengthening the health care system, bolstering infection prevention procedures, and enhancing supply chain accountability.
-Other U.S. assistance includes a small grants program for local community initiatives in conjunction with ongoing programs supporting trafficked persons, women’s empowerment, judicial strengthening, police training, agriculture development, military peacekeeping operations and HIV/AIDS prevention.
-Today the U.S. embassy is in Freetown.
-For more information on our relationship with Sierra Leone, please click here.
+Since then, the government launched an ambitious recovery plan that has received significant donor support.

 Map Link: